MicrosoftDocs/iis-docs/iis/get-started/planning-for-security/secure-content-in-iis-through-file-system-acls.md

 ## How to Set ACLs

 There are several ways to set your ACLs through the shell, including command-line tools such as Icacls.exe.
 This article focuses on the Web Deployment Tool manifest (XML) mechanism that can be used to set ACLs.
-This is used when installing an application through the Web Deployment Tool or the Web Platform Installer.
+This is used when installing an application through the Web Deployment Tool.

 To give Read, Execute, and Write permissions to *MyApp* file system directory for user *Foo*, add the following line to the Manifest.xml file: